fuzzylogicxx/fuzzylogic/posts/northern-road-trip-2020.md

 Spotting trestle tables behind the hotel we decided to resolved to check-in quickly then enjoy the last of the day’s sunshine with an al fresco beer.
 Unfortunately by the time I had returned with the beers, Clair was engaged in a battle of wills with the wee fella, who was going a bit stir-crazy with all the space he had available.
 He kinda shattered our “beer in the hills” moment by relentlessly eating deer jobbies, but still, the thought was there…

-That night we had a lovely dinner: I went for South Indian Garlic Chicken (I understand that the owners are Indian, so it seemed like a good choice and change from seafood) while Clair had a roast pork stir fry.
+That night we had a lovely dinner: I went for South Indian Garlic Chicken (the owners are Indian, so it seemed like a good time to change tack from seafood) while Clair had a roast pork stir fry.
 For desert we shared a Rhubarb and Apple Crumble with ice cream.
 Before bed we had a whisky and a game of Connect 4 in the lounge area, while Rudy munched on _Dynorod_.
 Bliss.

 ## Thursday

 Breakfast at the Cluanie was great.
 Clair scratched a nostalgia itch with a bowl of Coco Pops, followed up by a full Scottish.
 I had yogurt and muesli then scrambled eggs on toast.

 Our next stop was Ullapool.
-Clair was really excited about this part, mainly as she’d be reunited with [The Seafood Shack](https://www.seafoodshack.co.uk/) and its owners, having really enjoyed visiting to work on food photography for [their forthcoming recipe book] earlier in the year.
+Clair was really excited about this part, mainly as she’d be reunited with [The Seafood Shack](https://www.seafoodshack.co.uk/) and its owners, having enjoyed visiting to work on food photography for [their forthcoming recipe book] earlier in the year.

 The drive from Glenmoriston to Ullapool was beautiful, too.
-The stunning scenery was musically accompanied by Clair’s “alternative 80s” mixtape (taking in Television, Echo and The Bunnymen, Cocteau Twins) followed by our friend Andy McColgan’s excellent [_Go mild in the country_](https://open.spotify.com/playlist/1cR2YZGpu7ZdDDf6Y5y8qh?si=GASKD91gQJyNwBMrpL5fsg), and I must say all three travellers were pretty contented.
+The stunning scenery was musically accompanied by Clair’s “alternative 80s” mixtape (taking in Television, Echo and The Bunnymen, Cocteau Twins) followed by our friend Andy’s excellent [_Go mild in the country_ playlist](https://open.spotify.com/playlist/1cR2YZGpu7ZdDDf6Y5y8qh?si=GASKD91gQJyNwBMrpL5fsg), and I must say all three travellers were pretty contented.

 2 x lunch at the Seafood Shack.
 Haddock Wraps.
 Cullen Skink.
 Langoustine in Butter.